tarxvftech/47CFR/README.md

 [29 October 2024 The Haunted Band Workshop](https://www.youtube.com/watch?v=wGX__qcFrT4)

-The next 219 MHz workshop is tentatively scheduled for the end of November 2024.

 #### How To Join / How To Help
 Contributions here are a great way to start!
 Please also indicate your interest and [join ORI](https://www.openresearch.institute/getting-started/).
 This link includes details on mailing lists, Slack chat, and other ways to get involved!

 Keep informed of technical and regulatory work from ORI by subscribing to the [Inner Circle newsletter](http://eepurl.com/h_hYzL)